LEF-TY/gazebo-parser-blog/README.md

 ### Results

 We were successfully able to construct the parsing program and convert Gazebo SDF files into a standard JSON-formatted model configuration tree.
 This is passed to the FEAGI Configurator on Godot, where it generates a JSON listing the capabilities of the robot.
 FEAGI then uses this file with Gazebo in the FEAGI Controller, where it is able to successfully control the robots and receive the proper input.
-Shown below is a short video of one robot successfully using its camera sensor.
+Shown below is a short video of one robot that we had successfully parsed using its camera sensor.

 https://github.com/user-attachments/assets/8df4e746-3036-4b9f-bf46-e7ed0563682b